-In the event of an emergency, trip leaders should refer to the Surbiton High School 'Guidelines for Action to be taken in the event of an accident or critical incident on a school visit' (part of the trip pack created by the EVA) and follow the instructions on the document.
+In the event of an emergency, trip leaders should refer to the Surbiton High School 'Guidelines for Action to be taken in the event of an accident or critical incident on a school visit' (part of the trip pack) and follow the instructions on the document.
 Trip leaders should read this document before departing on the educational visit / trip.